Provable Acceleration for Diffusion Models under Minimal Assumptions: Analysis

+for some sufficiently large absolute constants $C_2,C_3>0$.
+In words, the set $\cE_t$ excludes points that are either extremely unlikely (having tiny density) or have exceedingly large norm.
+Intuitively, the practical sampling process $\{(Y_{t}^{\md},Y_{t})\}_t$ approximates these auxiliary processes $\{(Y_{t}^{\star,\md},Y_{t}^{\star})\}_t$, provided that the score estimation error is small.

+\paragraph{Sequence $(X^\aux_t)_{t=1}^T$ constructed using probability flow ODE.} Next, we introduce an auxiliary forward process $(X^\aux_t)_{t=1}^T$ that evolves backward through a probability flow ODE and has the same marginal distributions as the original forward process $(X_t)_{t=1}^T$.
+This equivalence crucially allows us to replace $(X_t)$ with $(X_t^\aux)$ when bounding $\TV(p_{X_1},p_{Y_1})$, which is more tractable thanks to the special structure of $(X^\aux_t)$.

-Next, we introduce Lemma~\ref{lem:discretization} below, which shows that in the forward Markov chain \eqref{eq:forward}, $X_{t-1}$ is distributed identically to a deterministic function of $X_t$ plus certain Gaussian noise for each $t>1$. \begin{lemma} For each $t=2,\dots,T$, there exists a map $\Phi_t(\cdot): \mathbb{R}^{d} \to \mathbb{R}^{d}$ satisfying
+To motivate the construction, we first establish the following lemma, which demonstrates that for each $t>1$, $X_{t-1}$ in the forward process is distributed identically to a deterministic function of $X_t$ plus some independent Gaussian noise.
+The proof can be found in Appendix~\ref{sec:pf-lem:discretization}. \begin{lemma} For each $t=2,\dots,T$, there exists a mapping $\Phi_t(\cdot): \mathbb{R}^{d} \to \mathbb{R}^{d}$ satisfying